LVPlayground/playground/javascript/features/nuwani/README.md

     handling failure cases of registration, authentication and joining channels.
   * Tracking of [network state](runtime/network_tracker.js) including server support rules, channels, and user modes, with server-compatible [mode parsing](runtime/mode_parser.js).
+  * Eligible for live reloading with `/lvp reload` to apply code changes without having to restart the entire SA-MP server.

 ## Commands
 **NuwaniJS** supports commands for players, administrators and management members, each implied by